 Marc Luginbühl obtained his PhD at the Institute of Forensic Medicine in Bern, Switzerland.
 He is a chemist focusing on the analysis of direct alcohol biomarkers, illicit drug screening, and doping detection.
-Currently working as a scientist at the CAMAG DBS Laboratory, he targets fully automated approaches for minimally invasive sampling procedures using Dried Blood Spots (DBS).
+Currently he is working as a scientifc staff member at the Institute of Clinical Chemistry at the University Hospital of Zurich (USZ).
+In his research, he targets fully automated approaches for minimally invasive sampling procedures using Dried Blood Spots (DBS).
 His PEth research focuses on the methodological side of PEth analytics such as regioisomeric purity, hematocrit implementation, and harmonization.

 Friedrich Martin Wurst is a psychiatrist, psychotherapist, and expert in addiction medicine.
 In recent years he is working with the University of Basel, Switzerland.
 Before, he held the position of a Professor and Chairman for Psychiatry and Psychotherapy in Salzburg.
 He is a member of the board of directors of numerous national and international societies, edited several books, is a member of program committees of various national and international conferences, and a member of the Editorial Board and advisory board, respectively of different Journals.
 The cumulative impact factor of his publications was 221 and the H-Index 31 in 2017.
 Friedrich Wurst serves among other functions as a member of the Executive Board of the European Association for Physician Health (EAPH) since 2009, and as Secretary-General and later Treasurer of the European Federation of Addiction Societies (EUFAS) since 2010.
 He is head of the working group „Screening and Diagnosis of alcohol use disorders“ of the S3 Guideline „Alcohol“ of the AWMF for the 2014 issue and re-appointed for the new Guideline in 2019.
 Furthermore, he served as International Evaluator for the French guideline for AUD and EU-Project TWIST among others.